Opinion | Even now, we have to keep investigating Trump’s corruption

 When you think about it, that’s stunning.
 Despite all the evidence that Trump at least could be compromised by his foreign financial entanglements, the question has never been investigated in a comprehensive way.

-The Intelligence Committee is narrowing its request for Trump’s records from Deutsche Bank, so they go back only to the beginning of 2015, include only Trump and his three older children, and cover only information pertaining to his relationships with “any foreign individual, entity, or government.”
+The Intelligence Committee is narrowing its request for Trump’s records from Deutsche Bank so they go back only to the beginning of 2015, include only Trump and his three older children, and cover only information pertaining to his relationships with “any foreign individual, entity, or government.”

 Why is this still so important?
 Obviously, Trump might win in November, so any corrupt relationship he has would be an ongoing national security threat.
 Even if he loses, we have to know just how compromised he was, to see what new laws might be necessary to avert the dangers he represents in the future.